 This bit also has a dual role.
 When controlling floppy and Winchester drives, it indicates that a drive is up to speed and ready for read or write.
-And this pin directly reads the logic level of pin 21 of the chip.
+This pin directly reads the logic level of pin 21 on the chip.